-According to the Bureau of Labor Statistics, the Consumer Price Index for all urban consumers (CPI-U) increased 0.2 percent in February of 2018 on a seasonally-adjusted basis.
-An increase in the index for shelter, apparel, and motor vehicle insurance was the main contributor to the monthly increase.
+According to the Bureau of Labor Statistics, the Consumer Price Index for all urban consumers (CPI-U) decreased 0.2 percent in March of 2018 on a seasonally-adjusted basis.
+An decrease in the index for gasoline was the main contributor to the monthly increase.

-Excluding the volatile costs of food and energy, the index for all items less food and energy rose by 0.2 percent in February.
-Many indexes increased in February including those for household furnishings and operations, education, personal care, and airline fares, as well as those listed above.
+Excluding the volatile costs of food and energy, the index for all items less food and energy rose by 0.2 percent in March.
+The indexes for shelter, medical care, personal care, motor vehicle insurance, and airline fares increased in March.

-The all items index has risen 2.2 percent over the last 12 months ending in February, a slightly larger rise than the 2.1 percent average rise for the 12 months ending in Janaury.
+The all items index has risen 2.4 percent over the last 12 months ending in March, the largest increase since the period ending March 2017.

 The full press release can be found via the link below.

 Next release is Thursday, May 10, 2018, for the April 2018 Consumer Price Index.